MasoudFallahpour/ReleaseTracker/README.md

-# \[ 🚧 Work in progress 🚧 \]
+# Release Tracker \[ 🚧 Work in progress 🚧 \]
-Release Tracker is an Android app that shows the latest version of some popular Android libraries.
+Release Tracker is an Android app that shows the latest version of Github-hosted libraries, tools, frameworks, or whatever!

+By default it's pre-populated with a list of some popular Android libraries, and you can add your own libraries too.

+# Screenshots
 ![Screenshots](/screenshots/screenshots_1.png?raw=true "Screenshots")

 # How it works